turingschool/curriculum/source/projects/mastermind.markdown

 * 2:  Application runs but the code has many long methods (>8 lines) and needs significant refactoring
 * 1:  Application generates syntax error or crashes during execution

-### 2. Test-Driven Development
+### 2. Enumerable & Collections

-* 4: Application is broken into components which are well tested in both isolation and integration
+* 4: Application consistently makes use of the best-choice Enumerable methods and collections
-* 3: Application uses tests to exercise core functionality, but has some gaps in coverage or leaves edge cases untested.
+* 3: Application demonstrates comfortable use of several Enumerable techniques and collections
-* 2: Application tests some components but has many gaps in coverage.
+* 2: Application demonstrates functional knowledge of Enumerable but only uses the most basic techniques
-* 1: Application does not demonstrate strong use of TDD
+* 1: Application demonstrates deficiencies with Enumerable and struggles with collections

 ### 3. REPL Interface and Game Functionality